 The best places to visit in El Salvador are the colorful towns of Apaneca, Juayua, or Suchitoto.
 Also, natural areas such as the Cerro Verde National park and the Planes of Renderos.
 Urban areas such as Santa Ana or the San Salvador historic district are fantastic places to visit.

-Undoubtedly, this small nation has many places that could have been included in the following list.
-Nevertheless, I had to narrow it down to the top 12.
+This small nation undoubtedly has many places that could have been included in the following list.
+Nevertheless, it had to be narrowed down to the top 12.

 For anyone who likes nature, the Cerro Verde National Park is the place to visit.
 Here, at this park, you will find three volcanoes, Izalco, Santa Ana, and Cerro Verde.

 From any of these three volcanoes, you will get amazing views of the surrounding area.
 Nonetheless, if you hike to the summit of either Santa Ana or Izalco, the scenes are even better.
 Also, from the summit of either volcano, you will be able to see the Pacific Ocean and Lake Coatepeque.